-We augmented groupwide financial targets focusing on capital efficiency with future financial targets encompassing our environmental, social, and governance (ESG) objectives, thus aligning companywide business growth and ESG goals.
+We augmented groupwide financial targets focusing on capital efficiency with future financial targets encompassing our environmental, social, and governance (ESG) objectives, thus aligning companywide

 We describe financial targets, risks and opportunities, and strategic initiatives, and highlight how our business units help us create value as a digital services company.
 Our four regional leaders share insights into how they are spearheading strategic action under the 21st MTS.